 I stared coolly at Simon as he approached.
 I felt nothing for him.
 He was pathetic.
 He was my past.

 'Anna, darling, we've been so worried,' he began.
 'Vicki didn't know where you'd gone, and you left your phone in the living room.
 Are you all right?
 Who is this?'
 Simon looked nervous and worried, and extremely curious about James.

 'Me?
-James Potter,' said James, holding out a hand which Simon didn't take.
+James Potter,' said James, he proffered a friendly hand, which Simon didn't take.
 'I'm an old friend of Annie's.
 I've known her since she was knee-high to a goblin, and I was once best mates with her big brother.
-I accidentally met her outside the pool.
+I accidentally met her outside the swimming pool.
 Twas just a huge co-inky-dink, honest.'

 I snorted with laughter.
 I hadn't heard James' mispronunciation of the word "coincidence" for a long time, but it brought more memories flooding back.